wodowiesel/SDRFunk/README.md

 [License Guideline](LICENSE.md) under Open-Source APL v2.0

-This is not legal advice.

-Would appreciate beeing named in the Source.
+I would appreciate it being named in the source.